Scalar Gravitational Waves in the Effective Theory of Gravity: Scalar Gravitational Waves from Localized Sources

-Thus whereas the source for electromagnetic radiation is the time varying current transverse to the line of sight, whose first non-vanishing multipole is the dipole term, and the source for transverse, traceless gravitational radiation in classical GR is the time varying transverse stress-energy whose first non-vanishing multipole is the quadrupole term, the source for the scalar gravitational wave in (\ref{scalpert})-(\ref{scalgwave}) is the trace anomaly scalar conformalon, apparently independently of its time variation.
-The scalar gravitational wave receives a contribution from the monopole source term even for arbitrarily slowly varying anomaly sources independent of the direction $\br$ in the expansion of the exponent in (\ref{scalgwave}).
-However, due to the decoupling of the anomaly gauge field sources when $\w_k < m_e$ (QED) or $\w_k < m_{u,d}$ (QCD) an effective threshold for space and time variation of these sources is effectively introduced for scalar monopole radiation as well.
+Thus whereas the source for electromagnetic radiation is the time varying current transverse to the line of sight, whose first non-vanishing multipole is the dipole term, and the source for transverse, traceless gravitational radiation in classical GR is the time varying transverse stress-energy whose first non-vanishing multipole is the quadrupole term (\ref{Quadmom}), the source for the scalar gravitational wave in (\ref{scalpert})-(\ref{scalgwave}) is the trace anomaly $\cA$, which receives a contribution from its monopole term in the expansion of the exponent in (\ref{scalgwave}).
+Due to the decoupling of the anomaly gauge field sources when $\w_k < m_e$ (QED) or $\w_k < m_{u,d}$ (QCD) an effective lower threshold for space and time variation of these sources is introduced for scalar monopole radiation.
+As shown below and in the next section, the Riemann tensor and and power radiated in scalar gravitational radiation are proportional to $\w^2$.